hsf-training/hsf-training-cmake-webpage/_episodes/04-targets.md

 Notice you didn't need to add any source files.
 Now you can set `INTERFACE` properties on this only (since there is no built component).

 The second situation is if you have a pre-built library that you want to use.
 This is called an imported library in CMake, and uses the keyword `IMPORTED`.
-Imported libraries can also be interface libraries, they can built and modified using the same syntax as other libraries (starting in CMake 3.11), and they can have `::` in thier name. (`ALIAS` libraries, which simply rename some other library, are also allowed to have `::`).
+Imported libraries can also be interface libraries, they can built and modified using the same syntax as other libraries (starting in CMake 3.11), and they can have `::` in their name. (`ALIAS` libraries, which simply rename some other library, are also allowed to have `::`).
 Most of the time you will get imported libraries from other places, and will not be making your own.

 > ## More reading
 >